oracle/terraform-kubernetes-installer/README.md

   oci = "<path_to_provider_binary>/terraform-provider-oci"
 }
 ```
-4. Create a _terraform.tfvars_ file in the project root that specifies your [API signature](API signing), tenancy, user, and compartment within OCI:
+4. Create a _terraform.tfvars_ file in the project root that specifies your [API signature][API signing], tenancy, user, and compartment within OCI:

 ```bash
 # start from the included example
 $ cp terraform.example.tfvars terraform.tfvars
 ```
-5. Ensure you have [Kubectl][Kubectl] installed
+5. Ensure you have [Kubectl][Kubectl] installed if you plan to interact with the cluster locally

 ## Quick start

-To run the Terraform scripts, you'll first need to download and install the Terraform binary and [OCI Provider][bmcs provider] as well as OCI access.
+To run the Terraform scripts, you'll first need to download and install the Terraform binary and [OCI Provider][oci provider] as well as OCI access.
 Check out the [prerequisites](README.md#prerequisites) section for more details.

 The quickest way to get a Kubernetes cluster up and running on OCI is to simply use the base configuration defined in
 the top-level file `k8s-oci.tf`: